A Local-global principle for isogenies of composite degree: Group theoretic analysis of for odd

 is a square mod $\ell$.
-In order for \emph{every} element of $Y \cdot \kk$ to have square discriminant, the quadratic form
+In order for \emph{every} element of $Y \cdot K$ to have square discriminant, the quadratic form

-must be zero or a quadratic residue modulo $\ell$ \textbf{for all} $r,s$ mod $\ell$.
+must be zero or a quadratic residue modulo $\ell$ for all values of $s/r \in \ff_\ell$.
+(We are using here that for non-Cartan \(K\), all possible values of \(s/r\) are achieved.)
 Hence the discriminant of this form, $-16(x-w)^2a^2$, must be zero mod $\ell$ (any form with nonzero discriminant represents a quadratic non-residue).
 As $\ell \nmid a$, we have $\ell \mid (x-w)$.
 So in fact the diagonal characters are equal modulo $\ell^{j+1}$. \end{proof}